bradylii/bradylii/README.md

 ## Hello :D

 Welcome to my GitHub page 😎!
 Here, you’ll find a variety of fun projects — from VR/AR applications (personal, research, and club) to hackathons, full-stack study abroad projects, and class projects I've worked on since high school.
+FYI many research and work projects I've spent time on are not public!

 Can you tell I like (`parentheses`)?
 If we work together, you might see this in the Jira and PR comments I do; I like documenting my work.